RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/notion.md

 ### Office Hours
 Accurate time estimation is critical to planning and tracking project progress.
 Typically, each team member is expected to work a specific number of hours per week on the project.
 Therefore, weekly individual goals and team goals should be defined based on that number.

 For example, if it is estimated that a task will take 30 hours to complete, and one person is assigned to the task, then it should take approximately 2 weeks for that task to be completed, assuming the individual works 15 hours per week on the project.
-In student projects, fixed times to work during the day are often not defined.
-This could lead to slack in project schedule if team members do not work according to the expected time commitments.
+In student projects, fixed times to work during the day are not typically defined.
+While this freedom in schedule can be powerful, it could also lead to slack in project schedule if team members do not work according to the expected time commitments.

 A fun strategy here is to define project ‘**Office Hours**’ – specific times during the week that each team member commits to work on this project.
 This is a minimum time estimate and should be based on the requirements of the course / project.
 Of course, every team member is free to work on the project more if they like.